 Congratulations, you have a little one on the way!
 With pregnancy comes more caution with certain things and that includes medicine.
 Do you know medications are safe to take during your pregnancy?

 Cara Acklin, Pharm.D, a pharmacist at the Franciscan ACO, shares her expertise and insight on what's safe for pregnant women and their developing babies.

 How Do I Know If A Medicine Is Safe During Pregnancy?

 Your medicine bottles have a lot of information on them, but few actually say whether they're safe to take during pregnancy and that includes both prescribed and over-the-counter medications.

 Often times, during a woman's first OBGYN visit, you will receive a list of pregnancy-safe medications and what medications are unsafe to take during the pregnancy.
 If you do not receive this, ask your doctor.

 Talking with your healthcare provider is the best thing to do before taking, or stopping, any kind of medication, as well as any herbal products or natural supplements.
-Doctors and pharmacists can help guide you toward the safest medicine.
+Doctors and pharmacists can help guide you toward medications that are pregnancy-safe .

 According to the American Pregnancy Association, in most cases, there are different types of medications to address a particular problem.
 Your healthcare provider may switch the type of medication you are on to take care of your medical needs while lessening any risk to your baby.

 Morning sickness is a common symptom of pregnancy and may get to the point where you need medication.
 Over-the-counter treatments include:

 - Vitamin B6 often helps moms-to-be with mild to moderate nausea and is a first-line treatment for morning sickness, according to the American College of Obstetricians and Gynecologists.

 - Antihistamines such as doxylamine are also used to treat nausea and vomiting during pregnancy.
 Doxylamine is available over the counter as a sleeping pill, so it could make you drowsy.